hbprosper/TheNtupleMaker/README.md

 ### 2. Create and run a docker container

-In the new terminal window, we create a container called *tnm* using the image *cmsopendata/cmssw_5_3_32*.
-Of course, you can choose whatever name you like for the container.
-(By the way, to remove a container do `docker rm <container-name>`.)
+In the new terminal window, create a container, here called *testme*, using the image *cmsopendata/cmssw_5_3_32*.
+(Of course, you can choose whatever name you like for the container.
+By the way, to remove a container do `docker rm <container-name>`.)
 ```bash
 docker run -it -v $HOME/.ssh:/home/cmsur/.ssh -v $HOME/.Xauthority:/home/cmsusr/.Xauthority -v $HOME:/home/cmsusr/hosthome --net=host --env="DISPLAY=`hostname`:0" --name testme cmsopendata/cmssw_5_3_32 /bin/bash
 ```